 Only appropriately trained staff, volunteers and contractors can access your information.
 It is stored on secure servers with features to prevent unauthorised access.

 We never share, sell or rent your information to third parties for marketing purposes.
-We will only share information with other organisations where we have your permission to do so in accordance with this information notice, where it is necessary for a legitimate reason connected with the services we offer e.g. to apply our terms and conditions or rights under an agreement, or to protect us, for example, in the case of suspected fraud or defamation or where it is required by law or regulation (e.g. police or a government body).
+We will only share information with other organisations where we have your permission to do so in accordance with this information notice, where it is necessary for a legitimate reason connected with the services we offer e.g. to apply our terms and conditions or rights under an agreement, or to protect us, for example, in the case of suspected fraud or defamation or where it is required by law or regulation (e.g. police or a government body such as HMRC).

 We may also share your information to support the work of other departments within SMH and sometimes, we may need to share your information with a small number of partners (service providers, agents and affiliated organisations) for the purposes outlined above (e.g. a supplier that produces promotional material or delivers goods for us or a supplier that processes payments securely).
 All our partners are required to comply with the law and our standards.
 We will always make sure appropriate contracts and controls are in place and we regularly monitor all our partners to ensure their compliance.

 In addition, from time to time we may exchange your personal information with other organisations for the purposes of fraud and credit risk reduction.
 We may also share information with our financial and legal advisers for the purposes of obtaining advice and protecting our legal rights.
 We may also share your information with the emergency services, if we think there is a risk of serious harm or abuse to you or someone else or to protect the rights, property and safety of Saint Michael’s Hospice, its personnel, users, visitors or others.

 We also reserve the right to disclose your personal information if substantially all of our assets are acquired by a third party, personal information held by us may be one of the transferred assets.